 Asserting that you are proud of your identity is not racist, so when I advocate for whites or find inspiration in our many achievements, it’s not a counter-balance to the sheer amount of anti-white animus we’re assaulted with every day, it’s that I see no reason to apologize for all of the great things my European ancestors did.
 Sure, there’s been plenty of the bad, but it’s been more than outweighed by the good.
 Europeans built the modern world.
 White societies have been the most tolerant and open societies in human history.
 The West and its allies comprise almost all of today’s free societies.
 Our history has been a long, winding road with plenty of wrong turns, but we’ve arrived at a place where bigotry (white bigotry that is) is episodic, not systemic.
 And besides, no country, just like no person, is perfect.
 We need to be very careful not to foist contemporary values on to the past, and we also need to take a much more critical view of the modern portrayal of historical events, as they certainly serve a particular political agenda.

 I don’t find it unreasonable at all for Europeans to have a super-majority or even a totality in their own countries, nor do I believe that in order to atone for the sins of the past these nations (or any nation) must allow themselves to be annihilated.
-Even if you buy the colonialism-as-justification-for-extermination line, what has Sweden done to deserve destruction, other than give us some bubble-gum pop music and sell iron ore to the Nazis?
-The country provided shelter to the Norwegian Jews from the occupying Nazis, by the way.
-If every country had to atone for the sins of the past, there’d be no one left on Earth, save Israel, if you ask a Hollywood movie producer.
+Even if you buy the colonialism-as-justification-for-extermination line, what has Sweden done to deserve destruction, other than give us some bubble-gum pop music, insanely good-looking people, and IKEA?
+Okay, the Norwegians have a legitimate cause to be pissed at the Swedes for stabbing them in the back during World War II, but if every country had to atone for the sins of the past, there’d be no one left on Earth, save Israel, if you ask a Hollywood movie producer.

 The ramifications of a group ceding power, willingly or unwillingly, can be extremely dire.
 The assault on whites in Zimbabwe and South Africa (and Angola, and the Congo, and the Ivory Coast…) are proof positive of that.
 A politics of enmity simply will not work; as sure as the sun rises, it sows deep division and discord, and ultimately leads the entire country down the path to oblivion.
 If a culture is strong and prosperous enough, it can absorb a more diverse base of immigrants.
 A society can better mask the bitter dividing lines when they are buried by common goals and beliefs, and economic prosperity; conceptually I’m fine with pluralism, but realistically, there’s yet to be a truly multi-ethnic enterprise that’s survived without harsh totalitarian tendencies (see: Iraq, Syria, etc.) or the commonality-prosperity model, and again, that has a definite demographic tipping point.
 No nation stays prosperous forever, and even the prosperous ones suffer downturns, which exacerbate religious and ethnic tensions.
 Further, the various American ethnicities that hacked the country out of the wilderness all originated from Europe (Amerindians and blacks are a separate conversation), and the intellectual framework of the country and its organizing principles were established exclusively by Europeans and their descendants, especially from the British Isles.